 St. Louis Lambert International Airport celebrated its first-ever live animal export in November 2020, shipping more than 200 breeding pigs from Henderson, Tenn. to Sao Paulo, Brazil.
 The shipment to Brazil demonstrates an aggressive new strategy for overseas exports at St. Louis Lambert International Airport and was the first of several planned shipments.

 The Illinois Legislature has allocated $96 million to pay for a long-sought Metro East extension of the region’s MetroLink light rail system to MidAmerica St. Louis Airport.
-Construction on the approximate 5-mile route could begin by the end of 2022.
+Construction on the approximate 5-mile route should begin in early 2023.